About Us

 Fashion blogger says Soho House booted her over therapy dog

-A fashion blogger claims she and her psychiatrist-authorized emotional guide animal were booted from the Soho House through a snooty manager who didn’t trust within the dog’s healing powers.
+A fashion blogger claims she and her psychiatrist-authorized emotional guide animal were booted from the Soho House by a snooty manager who didn’t trust the dog’s healing powers.
 “Show me what your canine does of service to you,” the downtown hotspot’s club supervisor Karen Pinckney-Sanchez barked, according to a lawsuit.
 Hyun Jae Jung, whose forty-nine 000 Instagram followers know her as Miju Bijou, says she desires her loved French bulldog Pizza Giovannino by using her aspect because she’s “disabled.”

 Fashion